Ernaldis/maven-java-template/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+Distributed under the Mozilla Public License 2.0, see `LICENSE` for more information.